Locating Gender Perspectives in COVID-19 Reportage in India: An Analysis of Print Media (March - September 2020)

 FOCUS

-Locating Gender Perspectives in COVID-19 Reportage in India was brought out in March 2021 by the Mumbai-based organisation Population First, the United Nations Population Fund, and the Network of Women in the Media, India (a nation-wide collective of women doing work in and related to the media).
+Locating Gender Perspectives in COVID-19 Reportage in India was brought out in March 2021 by the Mumbai-based organisation Population First, the United Nations Population Fund, the Royal Norwegian Embassy in New Delhi, and the Network of Women in the Media, India (a nation-wide collective of women doing work in and related to the media).
 The publication’s authors are Mumbai-based independent journalist and researcher Sameera Khan, and Dr. Sweta Singh, assistant professor at the University School of Mass Communication in New Delhi’s Guru Gobind Singh Indraprastha University.

 The report discusses the representation of women